Gubaer/josm-scripting-plugin/docs/v3/native.md

 # Scripting native JOSM classes and objects

-The embedded `Graal.JS`scripting engine is tightly integrated with the Java type system.
+The embedded Graal.JS scripting engine is tightly integrated with the Java type system.
 Native java classes, both from the Java SDK and the [JOSM code base], are available for scripting.

-You can import Java class with `Java.type(...)`.
+You can import a Java class with <code class="inline">Java.type(...)</code>.

 ```js